amber-khurshid/amber-khurshid/README.md

 ## About Me

-Hi!
-I'm Amber Khurshid, a passionate developer skilled in a variety of technologies and always eager to learn and explore more in the fields of Machine Learning and Artificial Intelligence.
+Aspiring AI enthusiast and current Artificial Intelligence student at FAST-NUCES, passionate about uncovering the endless potential of AI and its future implications.
+I am eager to contribute to innovative projects and collaborate with professionals at the dynamic intersection of AI and technology.
+Open to networking, learning, and tackling challenges that promote personal and professional growth.
+Let's connect and explore the exciting worlds of AI and web development together! #AI #MachineLearning #WebDevelopment #FASTNUCES #StudentInProgress

 - 🌱 I’m currently delving into advanced Machine Learning techniques and AI algorithms.
 - 💬 Ask me about C++, Python, Machine Learning, Artificial Intelligence, Databases, Assembly Language, and Web Development.